Marginally Employed People

 Health Insurance and Retirement Pension Insurance

 It is recommended that marginally employed people voluntarily obtain health insuranceGerman text and retirement pension insuranceGerman.
-The application for optional insurance ("Selbstversicherung bei geringfügiger Beschäftigung – Anmeldung" – available for download) must be submitted to the competent health care insurer [Krankenversicherungsträger].
+In this case they must submit an application for optional insurance to the competent health care insurer [Krankenversicherungsträger] themselves.
 The insurance premium (which is reduced) must be paid monthly by the employee.

 Marginally employed people are obliged to pay an insurance premium to their health insurance institutionGerman text, their accident insurance institution and their retirement pension insurance institutionGerman text for their marginal employment if they are in an employment relationship with full coverage insurance at the same time.